 Learned helplessness can have a powerful psychological impact on people, and it is generally detrimental to people’s mental health, emotional wellbeing, and personal growth, both in the short-term as well as long after they’ve left the environment that caused them to acquire it in the first place.

 Because of this, it’s important to understand this phenomenon, and to know how it can be dealt with.
 As such, in the following article you will learn more about learned helplessness, understand how and why people acquire it, and see what you can do in order to overcome it.

 Examples of learned helplessness

 Example of learned helplessness in animals

 Many of the earlier examples of learned helplessness come from experiments on animals.
 The two premier papers on the topic, for example, showed how dogs acquire learned helplessness in the face of inescapable traumatic shock.

-In one of these studies, psychologist placed individual dogs inside a rubber harness.
+In one of these studies, psychologists placed individual dogs inside a rubber harness.
 At random intervals, the dogs received an electric shock to their hind legs.
 One group of dogs could stop the shocks by pressing their heads against a nearby panel, while the other group could do nothing to stop the shocks, and had to wait in pain until the shocks stopped on their own.